 - Property Division: The prenup typically specifies the manner in which marital property and assets will be divided in the event of a divorce.
 This may encompass real estate, bank accounts, investments, and personal property.

-- Spousal Support: The prenup may address matters related to alimony or spousal support, including stipulations regarding its payment and amounts, or it may include a waiver of the right to such support.
+- Spousal Support: The prenup may address matters related to alimony, maintenance or spousal support, including stipulations regarding its payment and amounts, or it may include a waiver of the right to such support.

 - Business Interests: For individuals who possess business interests, a prenup can safeguard those interests, stipulating how they will be valued and treated in the event of a divorce.